Is Bipolar Disorder Connected to Anxiety and Depression?

 Anxiety Symptoms

-Common symptoms for anxiety include: ³
+Common symptoms of anxiety include: ³

 • Avoiding situations and things that cause anxiety